-The setting of entry criteria is the responsibility of the School to which the course is attached, within the overall policy requirements agreed by the University (see below).
-Minimum entry criteria are published online in the Programme Specification document for each course, following approval from Quality and Standards Committee.
+The setting of entry criteria is the responsibility of the school to which the course is attached, within the overall policy requirements agreed by the University.
+Minimum entry criteria are published online in the Programme Specification document for each course, following approval from Quality and Standards Committee (QSC).

-The Admissions Office maintains a database of minimum entry requirements for all taught courses at UG and PG level, which includes both academic and non-academic criteria.
-The database is updated following consultation with School admissions staff prior to the start of each academic session.
-This information is used in generic University publications such as programme specification documents, online and hard copy University prospectuses, and UCAS* publications.
+The Admissions Office maintains a database of minimum entry requirements for all taught courses at undergraduate and postgraduate level, which includes both academic and non-academic criteria.
+The database is updated following consultation with school admissions staff prior to the start of each academic session.
+This information is then used in generic University publications, such as programme specification documents, online and hard copy University prospectuses, and UCAS publications.

-It is the School’s responsibility to ensure that published entry requirements (both academic and non-academic) are fair, transparent and accurate wherever they are published (eg School brochures and websites, the online and hard copy University prospectuses, UCAS website and publications).
-Schools must ensure that these criteria are applied consistently and fairly when making decisions; they may not introduce additional requirements or tests part-way through an applications cycle.
+- It is the school’s responsibility to ensure that published entry requirements (both academic and non-academic) are fair, transparent and accurate wherever they are published

-When assessing an application for taught postgraduate study, admissions selectors should ensure that applicants hold a good first degree with at least a second class honours, or an equivalent qualification.
+When assessing an application for taught postgraduate study, admissions selectors should ensure that applicants hold a good first degree with at least second class honours, or an equivalent qualification.
 Evidence of relevant personal, professional and educational experience may also be taken into account.
-Where a School wishes to admit an applicant on the basis of significant relevant work experience in lieu of an appropriate academic qualification they will need to make a case for exceptional entry to be considered on behalf of Quality & Standards Committee.
-For further information please see the policy on Accreditation of Prior (and Experiential) Learning.